 The Devil’s Sea is south of Tokyo.
 This area is known for the disappearance of ships and airplanes.

 This basin is an area on earth with great ocean depths and is yet to be unexplored.
 It is the marine basin area of the northeast quarter of the Indian Ocean.
 This basin bears the name of William Wharton (1843-1905), one of the first to discover it.
 It is also known as the Cocos Basin, after Cocos Island.
 Some call it the West Australian Basin because it lies east of the Ninety-East Ridge and West of Western Australia.

 9) New Hebrides Trench

-One of the deepest locations under waters is the Hebrides Trench.
-It is located between Vanuatu and New Caledonia’s islands.
+One of the deepest locations under water is the Hebrides Trench.
+It is between Vanuatu and New Caledonia’s islands.
 Its deepest point is over 25,000 feet (7,600 meters).
-Who knows what’s down there!
+Who knows what’s down there?

 10) The Megalithic Ruins of Algeria

 These ruins are located just south of Timbuktu’s city.
 Most of these structures are unexplored.
 Some are so unstable we cannot explore them.

 11) The South Atlantic Anomaly

 According to researchers, the innermost Van Allen radiation belt dips exceptionally close to the earth’s surface, one possibility for why the region is so strange.